albertattard/java-boot-camp/docs/11-collections/03-sets.md

 }
 ```

 The above example makes use of double brace initialization.
-An inner anonymous class is created and the init block is used to add the elements to the list.
+An inner anonymous class is created and the init block is used to add the elements to the set.
 The above example is similar to the following.

 ```java
 package demo;